danielk333/phd-course-software-development/content/handouts/setup-env.md

 {{< youtube xbTTDLA3txI >}}

+## Python version lifetimes

+It is easy to be tempted to just keep your system as it is and never update because its not broken right?
+Well, what this causes is a pileup of issues that need to be fixed all at once.
+At some point you will change computer, you will re-install, you will get a collaborator that keeps up to date, there will be some bug fixes you need.
+When that happens you will need to update.
+To keep the pain minimal, its better to take the pain a litle bit here and there, i.e. keep up to date!

+A good way, besides running regular system updates and fixing issues as the emerge, is to keep track of [python versions devguide](https://devguide.python.org/versions/).
+This lists which versions are currently being updated and maintained while which versions are nearing end of life and you should consider making sure your software and your environment is compatible with a newer version.

 ## Don't know which editor to choose?

 {{< tutorial editor "For a short guide on choosing an editor, see" >}}